Shaptic/Cicada/protocol/protocol.md

-Contains packet-layer descriptions of the Cicada protocol.
+Contains packet-layer descriptions of the _Cicada_ protocol.

 # Protocol #

-There are two main categories of message types: those belonging to the low- level Chord protocol, and those belonging to the higher-level Cicada protocol which facilitates the organization of independent Chord rings and nodes.
+There are two main categories of message types: those belonging to the low- level _Chord_ protocol, and those belonging to the higher-level _Cicada_ protocol which facilitates the organization of independent Chord rings and nodes.

-## Header ##
+## Message Container Format ##
 The messages in the Chord protocol use the constant identifier `0x6368` (`ch`) whereas those in the Cicada protocol use `0x6369` (`ci`) in their message headers.

 The header format is as follows:

   - 2-byte  protocol identifier.
   - 2-byte  protocol version.
   - 2-byte  message type.
-  - 8-byte sequence number to uniquely identify the message.
+  - 4-byte  sequence number to uniquely identify the message.
-  - 4-byte checksum of the entire message, excluding the checksum field itself, which is treated as zeroed-out.
+  - 16-byte checksum of the entire packet, excluding the checksum field itself, which is treated as zeroed-out.
-  - 4-byte payload length, `P`, which is excluding the header.
-  - 1-byte padding length, `Z`, which is the amount of padding needed to get a word-aligned packet (including payload).
+  - 4-byte  payload length, `P`, which is excluding the header. a word-aligned packet (including payload).
-  - Z-byte padding of `NUL` bytes (`0x00`).
   - 1-byte  indicator of whether this is a request, response, or error.
 We've already included the full message type earlier, but this is a quick way to identify it.

 For responses and errors, there are additional fields:

-  - 8-byte sequence number *and*
+  - 4-byte sequence number *and*
   - 4-byte checksum of the message we're responding to.

-### Header Padding ###
+The content is, naturally, a `P`-byte payload.

+### Terminator ##
+The message is byte-aligned, so there is padding at the end before the termination sequence.

+  - Z-byte padding of `NUL` bytes (`0x00`).
+  - 1-byte padding length, `Z`, which is the amount of padding needed to get
-The message content, then, is just a `P`-byte payload followed by a 2-byte message terminator, `0x474b04` (`GK[EoT byte]`).
+  - 3-byte message terminator, `0x474b04` (`GK[EoT byte]`).

-In total, including padding, the minimum message size is:
+In total, the minimum message size before padding is:
-    2 + 2 + 2 + 8 + 4 + 4 + 1 + 1 + 5 [`0x00` pad] + 3 = **32 bytes**.
+    2 + 2 + 2 + 4 + 16 + 4 + 1 + 0 + 1 + 3 = **35 bytes**.

 Each message is either a request or a response.
 The response type constant is +1 to the request type for easy correlation.

 ### Chord Message Types ###
 In Chord, we are concerned with the following message pairs:

   - **Join**        Sent on initialization by a new node (the invitee) to an